xrdocs/segment-routing/_demos/stateless-slicing.md

 **Coming soon**

-The SRv6 Stateless Slicing demo will be available in second half of April 2022.
+The SRv6 Stateless Slicing demo will be available later this year.